top of page

 Physical Difficulty: Easy

-Focus: Birding, Wildlife, Botany
+Focus: Birding, Wildlife and Botany

 Group size: 9 + 1 Leader